Our sweaters are pre-washed and ready to wear.

-- We recommend washing one sweater at a time.
+(We recommend washing sweaters one at a time.)

-- Marseille soap is ideal, or any natural gentle soap, or a small quantity (about half a spoon) of special wool detergent, no fabric softener.
+- Marseille soap is ideal, or any natural gentle soap, or a small quantity (about half a spoon) of special wool detergent.
+No fabric softener needed.

-- Gently knead the sweater in the water in order to soak it completely.
+- Gently knead and massage the sweater in the water in order to soak it completely.
 Lightly hand rub stains and places most likely to carry odors with soap.
-If there is color in the water, don’t worry, it’s normal!
-The yarn is simply releasing excess dye, but you won't notice any loss of color of your sweater after the wash is complete.
-Never wring or scrub which can cause stretching and pilling.
+The yarn will release excess dye but don't worry, your sweater won't loose any of its color.
+Do not scrub as it can cause pilling.

-- Thoroughly rinse the sweater with same temperature water until it is free of detergent.
-It may take several rinses for the water to become clear and free of suds.
+- Rinse the sweater with same temperature water until the water becomes clear and free of suds.
 DO NOT WRING to prevent any damage.

-- Without wringing, remove as much water as possible from your sweater by squeezing.
-Transfer it to an absorbent towel, roll the sweater and towel together, pressing firmly as you go.
+- Without wringing, squeeze and remove as much water as possible from your sweater.
+Lay it flat on a clean towel, roll them together, pressing firmly as you go.

-- Allow the sweater to dry for 24 hours.
-Flip it over when mostly dry.
+- Allow the sweater to dry for 24 hours, flipping it over when mostly dry.

 - Iron at wool temperature or steam.

+Even with their highest quality, as our wools are free of any chemical treatments or chemical agents, they are likely to pill.
 Wool is a living material.
-As our pure wools are free of any chemical treatments or chemical agents, even with their higher quality, they are likely to pill.
-As they get rubbed and washed, the shorter fibers separate from the longer strands and form small balls on the surface of the knit.
-Simply remove them carefully and gently using an electric razor that will preserve the weave of the sweater.
+As it gets rubbed, the shorter fibers separate from the longer strands and form small balls on the surface of the knit.
+Simply remove them carefully by hand or gently use an electric razor that will preserve the weave of the sweater.